stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 When I look back now I think:

-* So much time, momentum and clarity gets lost between the cycle of calls/meetings/emails/reports
+* Momentum and clarity gets lost between the cycle of calls/meetings/emails/reports
 * Founders get overwhelmed with their own learning curve, especially as the company starts to scale, and the personal struggles they are going through often surface too late
 * Strategy and execution evolves fast, and avoidable mistakes start to kick in
 * The best and worst of human nature abounds, with no shortage of surprises